 Clean Up Environmental Toxins

 There is nothing more harmful to the brain than pesticides and herbicides.
-They can cause depletion in dopamine, serotonin, endorphins and GABA and an excess in glutamate, acetylcholine, histamine, and norepinephrine.
+They can cause depletion of dopamine, serotonin, endorphins and GABA and an excess of glutamate, acetylcholine, histamine, and norepinephrine.
 They also cause an increase in blood glucose.

 The home and yard should be completely free of pesticides and herbicides.
 Do not live in farming areas or communities that do aerial spraying for mosquitoes etc.